-You know what?
-They’re right.
 You SHOULD go download your GEDCOM and other files from Ancestry… and any other website where you have them.

 Note that I said “download,” not “delete.”
 It isn’t that I think that Ancestry or any other website is going anywhere.
 It’s a matter of sensible data management.